moliao5d/t460s-hackintosh/README.md

 Credits:
 - Rehabman for custom DSDT patches, Kexts (IntelBacklight, BatteryManager, FakePCIID, USBInjectAll etc.) and tools (patchmatic, iasl)
-- Pike R Alpha's ssdtPRgen for native power management
+- Pike R. Alpha's ssdtPRgen for native power management,
-- tluck for the custom Kexts forks and DSDTs to overcome some T460 specific requirements,
+- tluck for the thinkpad theme, custom Kexts forks and DSDT patches to overcome some T460 specific requirements,
-- shmilee the home/end key bindings
+- shmilee for the home/end key bindings and DSDT patches,
 - the fantastic community at tonymacx86 and insanelymac

 ## My T460s
 - i7-6600U